 Absolutely not!
-It’s a great age to start training to become a professional ballroom dancer.
-As a matter of fact, in the ballroom industry, it’s considered to be a little on the young side.
-I started at 20 with no previous dance experience.
-But now, before we get into the reasons that 19 or 20 is the ideal time to start your ballroom dance career, we have to answer this question…
+In my opinion, 19 is a great age to start training to become a professional ballroom dancer.
+As a matter of fact, it’s considered to be a little young.
+Even so, I started at 20 with no previous dance experience.
+But first, before we get into the reasons that 19 or 20 is the ideal time to start your ballroom dance career, we have to answer this question…

 Exactly what is a professional Latin and Ballroom dancer?

 A ballroom dancer who gets paid to dance is a professional.
 It may be as a performer, but in ballroom dancing, especially in the States, you’ll almost certainly start out as a teacher.
 For some suggestions on how you can become an instructor, check out this Dance Safari post, “How Can Adults Learn to Ballroom Dance Professionally?”

 To become an instructor, you must learn three things.

 - To begin with, you have to learn to do your part of the dance.
 As a result, the man will learn to lead and the lady will learn to follow.

 - The next step is to learn how to teach ballroom dancing.
 Specifically, the lady will learn to lead while the gentleman learns to follow.